MysticMetaphors/MysticMetaphors/README.md

-### 🪶 MysticMetaphors
+# 🪶 MysticMetaphors

 **`Student (Developer)`**

 Hi!
 I'm a passionate web developer and a dedicated student striving to grow every day in both design and development.
-With a strong foundation in front-end technologies like HTML, CSS, and JavaScript, I'm actively building real-world projects while learning advanced tools like Vue.js, Tailwind CSS, and Laravel with Inertia.js.
+With a strong foundation in front-end technologies like HTML, CSS, and JavaScript, I'm actively building real-world projects while learning advanced tools like Vue.js and Laravel with Inertia.js.
 As a student, I’m not just aiming to pass — I’m aiming higher: to master my craft, create meaningful digital experiences, and contribute to the tech world with purpose.
 I believe that every line of code I write is a step closer to becoming a skilled developer who can bring ideas to life and solve real-world problems.

+Hi i'm a Computer Science Student, aiming to become Web developer and Game developer.
+I have been practicing code and building small projects such as "<a href="https://github.com/MysticMetaphors/OneTeam">OneTeam</a>" all of my personal projects are designed and executed are done accordingly to be effecient and secure as possible.

    <p align="left">